 Tag/ID: A label (if any) from the plans, such as R1.

-Mass Roof 25 lb/ft2 or Greater: Yes or No. Mass roofs are not required to have a cool roof even if the climate zone specifies minimum performance requirements.
+Exception: Select 1, 2, or none.
+(1) roof area with photovoltaic panels or solar thermal panels, (2) roof constructions with 25 lb/ft2 or greater.
+If exception 1 or 2 exist, the roof is not required to have a cool roof even if the climate zone specifies minimum performance requirements.

-Roof Pitch: Expressed as 4:12, for example, which means the roof rises 4 feet within a span of 12 feet.
+Roof Pitch: Select from either greater than or equal to 2:12 or pitch is less than 2:12.
+Typical expressed as 4:12 meaning the roof rises 4 feet in a span of 12 feet.
 When roofs have multiple pitches the requirements are based on the pitch of 50% or more of the roof.

-Method of Compliance: Indicate if the method of compliance is going to be based on Aged Solar Reflectance and Thermal Emittance, or is it going to be based on the Solar Reflectance Index (SRI).
+Method of Compliance: Indicate if the method of compliance is based on Aged Solar Reflectance and Thermal Emittance, or on the Solar Reflectance Index (SRI).

 Product Type: See Cool Roof Rating Council’s Directory.
-Generally product types include single-ply roof, wood shingles, asphalt roof, metal roof, tile roof.
+Product types include single-ply roof, wood shingles, asphalt roof, metal roof, tile roof.

-The CRRC Product ID Number is obtained from the Cool Roof Rating Council’s Rated Product Directory at www.coolroofs.org/products/results.
+The CRRC Product ID Number is obtained from the Cool Roof Rating Council’s Rated Product Directory at https://coolroofs.org/directory.
 Products are listed by manufacturer, brand, type of installation, roofing material, and color, as well as product performance.